Bean-Vic/Homework-Aug-2025/HW4/Vincent/note.md

 2. **Target phase:** Event reaches the target element
 3. **Bubbling phase:** Event travels back up from the target to the root

-## 7. Explain event bubbling and event capturing
+## 7. Explain event bubbling and event capturing.

 **Answer:**
 - **Bubbling:** After the target event is triggered, the event bubbles up from the target element to its ancestors (child → parent → grandparent)